Biography

-Margaret Lloyd was born in Liverpool, England of Welsh parents and grew up in a Welsh community in central New York State.
+Margaret Lloyd was born in Liverpool, England, of Welsh parents and grew up in a Welsh immigrant community in central New York State.
 She attended the University of Rochester as an undergraduate and received her Ph.D. at the University of Leeds, England, working under the supervision of the poet Geoffrey Hill.
-A poet and painter, she lives in Florence, Massachusetts and is Professor Emeritus of English at Springfield College.
+A poet and painter, she lives in Florence, Massachusetts, and is Professor Emeritus of English at Springfield College.

 Lloyd’s first book was a critical study of Williams Carlos Williams’ long poem Paterson, now considered seminal in the field.
 She has published four collections of poems: This Particular Earthly Scene; A Moment in the Field: Voices from Arthurian Legend; Forged Light; and most recently, Travelling on My Own Errands: Voices of Women from The Mabinogi.
 Her poetry has appeared widely in journals and anthologies and she has received several awards, fellowships, and residencies.
-In recent years, Lloyd has become a watercolor painter and has held several exhibitions, as well as published painting/poem pairs in journals, nationally and internationally.
+As a visual artist, Lloyd began as watercolor painter, then moved into working with slate, and is now immersed in painting with oil.
+She has held several exhibitions, as well as published paintings and painting/poem pairs in journals, nationally and internationally.

 BOOKS